Webb City, Missouri minor league baseball history: History

 Minor league baseball began in Webb City, Missouri in 1887.
 The Webb City Stars played as charter members of the 1887 Southwestern League.
 In their first season of play, Webb City placed 5th in the six–team league.
 The Stars finished with a record of 10–11, playing under manager James Ellis.
 The Southwestern League folded after the 1887 season.

 Webb City returned to minor league baseball in 1891, when the Webb City team played as member of the Southwestern Missouri League.
-Webb City ended the 1891 season with a 10–14 record, finishing in 4th place in the seven–team league.
+Webb City ended the 1891 season with a 10–14 record, finishing in fourth place in the seven–team league.

 In 1903, Webb City briefly gained a franchise during the season.
 On July 16, 1903, the Nevada Lunatics of Nevada, Missouri, members of the Independent level Missouri Valley League relocated to Webb City.
 The team became the Webb City Goldbugs.
 On July 19, 1903, the Webb City Goldbugs disbanded after playing four games based in Webb City.
 The Nevada/Webb City team had an overall record of 21–43 under manager A. B. Cockerell when the team folded.

 In 1905, Webb City returned to minor league play, rejoining the Class C level Missouri Valley League.
-The 1905 Webb City Goldbugs ended the season with a record of 47–54, placing 5th in the Missouri Valley League, playing under manager Elmer Meredith.
+The 1905 Webb City Goldbugs ended the season with a record of 47–54, placing fifth in the Missouri Valley League, playing under manager Elmer Meredith.
 The team played home games at Sunset Park in Webb City.
 The Missouri Valley League folded after the 1905 season, as the league was renamed to become the Western Association.

 Webb City continued play in the 1906 Class C level Western Association.
-The 1906 Webb City Goldbugs finished with a 57–79 record, placing 7th in the Western Association while playing under manager Dick Rohn.
+The 1906 Webb City Goldbugs finished with a 57–79 record, placing seventh in the Western Association while playing under manager Dick Rohn.

-The 1907 Webb City Goldbugs finished 65–70 in the Western Association.
-The team placed 6th in the Western Association final standings.
+The 1907 Webb City Goldbugs finished with a record of 65–70, continuing play in the Western Association.
+The team placed sixth in the Western Association final standings.
 The 1907 managers were Dick Rohn and George Dalrymple.

 Webb City became the Webb City Webbfeet in 1908, continuing play in the Western Association.
-The 1908 Webb City Webbfeet finished with a record of 66–69 and placed 6th in the Western Association final standings.
+The 1908 Webb City Webbfeet finished with a record of 66–69 and placed sixth in the Western Association final standings.
 The manager was Larry Milton.

 On August 21, 1908, Fred Burnham of the Webfeet pitched a no–hitter against the Hutchinson Salt Pickers in a 5–0 Webb City victory.